slnsys/obsidian-canvas2document/README.md

 <img src="images/canvas2document.png" alt="steps"/>

+You find a more in depth information in the repos [Wiki](https://github.com/slnsys/obsidian-canvas2document/wiki)

 # Handling of the generated documents
 An adjustment or arrangement of the documents may be necessary because Obsidian Canvas is not necessarily used as a graph with a consistent hierarchical structure, as in the figure: